 Inclusion is respecting and embracing those distinctive characteristics each member of the CIIS community adds to the institution.
 It goes beyond numerical diversity.
 Inclusion is the creation of a climate where all feel valued and appreciated-where there is substantive interaction between and within groups, such that the very space becomes renewed by those included and all are willing to be challenged and enriched by the introduction of ideas, ways of knowing, and perspectives that were not originally centered.
 This inclusive environment best allows students, faculty, and staff to thrive as individuals and as a community.

-The Center for Psychedelic Therapies and Research has partnered with the CIIS Office of Diversity and Inclusion to:
+The Center for Psychedelic Therapies and Research has partnered with the CIIS Division of Diversity, Equity, and Inclusion to:

-- Prepare students to meet the evolving challenges of diverse communities in an increasingly unjust world.
+- Prepare trainees to meet the evolving challenges of diverse communities in an increasingly unjust world.

-- Collaborate with faculty, staff, trainees, and community members to center BIPOC, LGBTQ+, indigenous scholarship, worldviews, and cultures.
+- Collaborate with faculty, staff, trainees, and community members to increase learning about BIPOC, LGBTQIA+, Indigenous scholarship, worldviews, and cultures.

 - Create a Culture of Belonging throughout the program in order to foster empathy, connection, and risk taking.

-See the CIIS website for more information about the Office of Diversity and Inclusion.
+See the CIIS website for more information about the Division of Diversity, Equity, and Inclusion.

 Instructions for Disability Accommodation

-Students who request accommodation for a disability should contact Student Disability Services at the Office of Student Affairs by emailing firstname.lastname@example.org.
+Students who request accommodation for a disability should contact the Office of Student Accessibility Services at the Office of Student Affairs by emailing email@example.com.
 Students will be guided through the registration procedures for accommodation.
-Any questions, requests for accommodation or access, or concerns regarding services for students or applicants with a disability as defined by law should be addressed to the University disability officer, who is also the Dean of Students.
-California Institute of Integral Studies complies with the provisions of the American with Disabilities Act (ADA) of 1990 and with Section 504 of the Rehabilitation Act of 1973.
-The Office of Student Affairs is responsible for working toward equal access.
+Any questions, requests for accommodation or access, or concerns regarding services for students or applicants with a disability as defined by law should be addressed to the Director of the Office of Student Accessibility Services.
+In accordance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA), and the Americans with Disabilities Act, as Amended (ADAAA), the California Institute of Integral Studies (CIIS) is committed to ensuring that students with disabilities have equal access to the programs and services available to all students at CIIS.
+Further, equal access for students with disabilities is fundamental to the mission and educational philosophy of CIIS.

 Information on CIIS Student Affairs, Complaints, Services